The Kosciuszko Ride, Australia - Horse Riding Holidays and Safaris

 • The Campsites

-Depending on your chosen departure date, you will stay at one of two camps: Wares Yards or Rocky Plains.
-Both are easily reached from the Snowy Mountains Highway and have access to the same stunning riding tracks.
-Your hosts are lucky enough to have a generous section of each campground allocated to their horses, staff and guests.
+In the 2024-25 season, all rides will be based at Wares Yards campground.
+The campground is easily reached from the Snowy Mountains Highway and your hosts are lucky enough to have a generous area allocated to their horses, staff and guests.

 At camp, you’ll find the extraordinarily well-stocked support vehicle alongside the sheltered camp kitchen and dining area.
 If there is rain, meals will be enjoyed in this undercover area, with a wood stove providing warmth.
 However, most of the time, the ambience of the campfire out in the open is impossible to resist!